 Many disputes in the workplace can be resolved in their early stages by companies designing and implementing employee dispute resolution programs.
 Such programs typically establish sequential processes progressing from non-binding to binding steps.

-JAMS, the Resolution Experts, has been a leader in alternative dispute resolution (ADR) for over twenty years.
-JAMS is dedicated to ensuring that both our administrative and professional practices are sensitive to all parties' needs, and meet fairness standards established under applicable law.
+JAMS has been a leader in alternative dispute resolution (ADR) for 35 years.
+JAMS is dedicated to ensuring that both our administrative and professional practices are sensitive to all parties’ needs, and meet fairness standards established under applicable law.
 To that end, any employment matter referred to JAMS as a result of a mandatory pre-dispute clause must first be reviewed by our employment experts before administration begins to ensure compliance with JAMS Minimum Standards of Procedural Fairness.
-If an arbitration clause or procedure does not comply, JAMS will notify the employer that the arbitration demand will not be accepted unless there is full compliance with JAMS' Minimum Standards.
+If an arbitration clause or procedure does not comply, JAMS will notify the employer that the arbitration demand will not be accepted unless there is full compliance with JAMS’ Minimum Standards.

 For more information, the following materials are posted on the JAMS website at www.jamsadr.com: JAMS Employment Arbitration Rules & Procedures; JAMS Policy on Employment Arbitration Minimum Standards of Procedural Fairness.